quanteda/tutorials.quanteda.io/content/basic-operations/tokens/kwic.markdown

 toks <- tokens(data_char_ukimmig2010)
 ```

-You can see how keywords are in the actual contexts using `kwic()`.
+You can see how keywords are used in the actual contexts in a concordance view produced by `kwic()`.

 ```r